x-Code-x/sdmx-prototype-json/draft-sdmx-json/docs/tutorials/sdmx-rest-api-tutorial.md

 stored in the Web Service can be retrieved using the syntax described in this tutorial.

-This tutorial uses two live Web Services in all the examples below.
-This makes it possible to try out all the examples below and experiment with the API syntax.
-All SDMX 2.1 compliant Web Services use the same syntax so the basic syntax will work with any Web Service.

 All the examples use [curl][2] command line tool.
 See the curl web site for more details.

 ## Basic Concepts

-The SDMX RESTful API allows applications to access resources on a Web Service.
-This tutorial uses the following two Web Services but the same API should work with any other compliant Web Service.
+In order to use other SDMX Web Services you need to know the URL of the service (or web service entry point).
+This tutorial uses the following two Web Services as an example, but the same API should work with any other compliant Web Service:

 - SDMX Global Registry Web Service: http://test.sdmxregistry.org/ws/rest
 - ECB Statistical Data Warehouse Web Service (URL to come later)

-In order to use other SDMX Web Services you need to know the URL of the service (or web service entry point).
-SDMX RESTful API supports both HTTP and HTTPS protocols but all the examples in this tutorial use plain HTTP.
+The SDMX RESTful API supports both HTTP and HTTPS protocols but all the examples in this tutorial use plain HTTP.

 SDMX RESTful API supports three categories of resources: